City of Brimbank

 |City of Brimbank||2016||2011||Change|

-In 2016, there were 10,926 resident workers who caught public transport to work (train, bus, tram or ferry) in City of Brimbank, compared with 58,062 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 10,986 resident workers who caught public transport to work (train, bus, tram or ferry) in the City of Brimbank, compared with 58,184 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the resident workers in the City of Brimbank shows that 13.7% used public transport, while 72.6% used a private vehicle, compared with 3.5% and 85.1% respectively in Agriculture, Forestry and Fishing.
+Analysis of the method of travel to work of the resident workers in the City of Brimbank shows that 13.7% used public transport, while 72.7% used a private vehicle, compared with 3.5% and 85.1% respectively in Agriculture, Forestry and Fishing within the City of Brimbank.

-The major differences between the method of travel to work of the resident workers of the City of Brimbank and Agriculture, Forestry and Fishing were:
+The major differences between the method of travel to work of the resident workers in the City of Brimbank and the Agriculture, Forestry and Fishing workforce were:

-- A larger percentage of resident workers travelled to work by Train (12.5% compared to 3.5%)
+- A larger percentage of resident workers who travelled by train (12.5% compared to 3.5%)

-- A larger percentage of resident workers travelled to work by Car, as driver (66.3% compared to 62.2%)
+- A larger percentage of resident workers who travelled by car, as driver (66.3% compared to 62.2%)

-- A larger percentage of resident workers travelled to work by Did not go to work (7.4% compared to 4.1%)
+- A larger percentage of resident workers who did not go to work (7.4% compared to 4.1%)

-The largest changes in the method of travel of work of the resident workers in the City of Brimbank between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the City of Brimbank between 2011 and 2016 were: